 - a.
 The needed product or service is available from only one known source, and such determination has been made by the Procurement Manager.
-(Sole Source Purchase) - b.
+(Sole Source Purchase). - b.
 Additional products or services are needed to complete an ongoing task.
-(Non-competitive Purchase) - c.
+(Non-competitive Competitive Purchase). - c.
 A product or service is purchased from, or a sale is made to, another unit of government. - d.
 The product is a component or replacement part for which there is no commercially available substitute and when can be purchased only from the manufacturer, sole distributor or provider.
-(Sole Source Purchase) - e.
+(Sole Source Purchase). - e.
 The needed product or service may be available from more than one source.

 However, due to documented advantages such as uniqueness, vendor qualifications, timeliness, etc., a non-competitive purchase may be initiated when such determination has been justified that there is only one practicable and reasonable source, with confirmation by the Procurement Manager.
+(Non-competitive-Competitive Purchase).

-(Non-competitive Purchase) - f.
+f.
 Funds have become readily available through a grant process and must be spent in a time frame that does not permit competitive bidding.
-(Non-competitive Purchase)
+(Non-competitive-Competitive Purchase).

-13.3 Indemnification Statement
+P-13.3 Indemnification Statement

 It is Consortium standard practice to require vendors and contractors to indemnify the Consortium.
-The General Manager or designee will only make deviations from this policy at the sole option of the Consortium, when it is determined to be in the best interest of Consortium.
+The General Manager or designee will only make deviations from this policy upon approval by the ConsortiumBoard and upon, when it is determined determination that it is to be in the best interest of Consortium.

-13.4 Insurance Requirements/Recommendations
+P-13.4 Insurance Requirements/Recommendations

-Prior to commencing work the contractor shall procure and maintain, at the contractor's own costs, for the duration of the contract and any extensions insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work or services hereunder by the Contractor, contractor's agents, representative, employees or subcontractors and any other insurance coverage required by the ITB, RFP or RFQ.
+Prior to commencing work the contractor shall procure and maintain, at the contractor's own eostsexpense, for the duration of the contract and any extensions, insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work or services hereunder by the Contractor, contractor's agents, representative, employees or subcontractors and any other insurance coverage required by the ITB, RFP or RFQ.

-All insurance shall be obtained from an agency of an insurance company, which agency shall have an established place of business in the State of Florida, and be duly licensed to conduct business therein (see Section xx).
+All insurance shall be obtained from an agency of an insurance company, which agency shall have an established place of business in the State of Florida and be duly licensed to conduct business therein.

-13.5 Selection Criteria and Reference Checks
+P-13.5 Selection Criteria and Reference Checks